 Carly Moser graduated with a BA in Experimental Psychology from the University of South Carolina in December 2016.
 She was a full time Research Specialist for the USC Neurodevelopmental Disorders Lab from 2017-2018.
 In Spring of 2019, she will begin a Ph.D. program in Communication Sciences and Disorders at the USC Arnold School of Public Health under the direction of Dr. Jessie Klusek.

 Kayla Smith graduated from the University of South Carolina in May 2016 with a B.S. in Biological Sciences and minors in Psychology and Chemistry.
-She became interested in neurodevelopmental disorders through her volunteer work at the lab and at Palmetto Health Baptist emergency room as an undergraduate.
-Kayla plans to attend graduate school for Genetic Counseling.
+She became interested in neurodevelopmental disorders through her volunteer work at the lab and at the Palmetto Health Baptist emergency room as an undergraduate.
+Kayla plans to attend graduate school to pursue a Ph.D. in Developmental or Experimental Psychology.